Travel and holiday accidents claims

 Take your policy documents with you

-Taking your policy documents on holiday with you will ensure that you have the specifics of what you’re covered for and who to contact if things do go wrong.
+Taking your policy documents on holiday with you will ensure that you have the specifics of what you are covered for and who to contact if things do go wrong.

 Pay close attention to the excess

-It is important to consider the amount of insurance excess payable when choosing your policy, especially if you’re taking out insurance on behalf of a group.
+It is essential to consider the amount of insurance excess payable when choosing your policy, especially if you are taking out insurance on behalf of a group.

 Do your homework and shop around for the best policy for you.
-Many excesses are from £50 to £150 and are applicable to all claims.
-If you’re forced to cancel a holiday, it’s important to consider whether this excess is payable per person, per incident or both.
+Many excesses are from £50 to £150 and apply to all claims.
+If you are forced to cancel a holiday, it is important you consider whether this excess is payable per person, per incident or both.

-Alternatively, if your bag is lost, damaged or stolen, is the excess payable per item, per bag or per claim?
+Alternatively, if your bag is lost, damaged or stolen, is the excess payable per item, bag, or claim?

 Know what to do if your insurer won’t pay out

-If your travel insurers refuse to pay out for a claim under the policy and this refusal has been upheld after you’ve complained, remember that you do have options.
+If your travel insurers refuse to pay out for a claim under the policy and this refusal is upheld after you complain, remember that you do have options.

-The Financial Ombudsman Service is a free and independent service set up to help consumers who want to complain about a financial institution, including the insurance industry.
+The Financial Ombudsman Service is a free and independent service set up to help consumers complain about a financial institution, including the insurance industry.
 The ombudsman will review the facts of your claim in an objective manner and rule whether the decision was reasonable.

-If you aren’t happy with the decision then you can ask for a formal, final decision by the ombudsman and thereafter, the courts.
+If you are not happy with the decision, then you can ask for a formal, final decision by the ombudsman and, after that, the courts.